 Your first step should be to contact your local Armed Forces careers office; they will give you detailed information about the selection process.

 The selection process involves a series of interviews, plus mental and physical tests.

 You will take the Defence Aptitude Assessment (DAA), which includes English, maths, problem solving skills and understanding of mechanics.
 You will find examples on the Royal Navy website.

 Attend an interview with a local Royal Navy or Armed Forces recruitment office.

-Complete a four-day Potential Officers Course (POC), which includes physical tests.
+Complete the four-day Royal Marines Officer Selection Course (OSC), which includes physical tests.
 The course is tough, physically and mentally, and will assess your leadership potential.